top of page

 WITH ONE QUICK-HARVEST, THIS IS ALREADY ONE-SHOT-DONE LIKE A "HOLE-IN-ONE."

-In this way; simply by using a 12mm D x 20 mm L trephine, even one single-pass can already harvest adequate amounts of ICBG cancellous bone for 1-level ACDF spinal fusion in instances when interbody cage in conjunction with spinal instrumentation are used; the cage can be packed with an adequate 12mm D x 20mm L cancellous bone providing immediate stability to the anterior spinal column and a favourable environment for fusion.
+single-pass can already harvest adequate amounts of ICBG cancellous bone for 1-level ACDF spinal fusion in instances when interbody cage in conjunction with spinal instrumentation are used; the cage can be packed with an adequate 12mm (14mm, or 16mm) D x 20mm L cancellous bone providing immediate stability to the anterior spinal column and a favorable environment for fusion.

-On the other hand; simply by using a 20mm D x 15mm L trephine, even one single-pass can already harvest an ample ICBG tricortical graft for 1-level ACDF spinal fusion, without the need for an artifical interbody cage.
+one single-pass can already harvest an ample ICBG tricortical graft for 1-level ACDF spinal fusion, without the need for using any Ti/PEEK

 AUTOGRAFT HARVESTING SYSTEM